SpaceMonkey-MH/Unnamed_Project/Notes.md

 	enemies.
 Idea: have the speed be randomized, in a range of like speed/2 to speed, idk.
 That way, it can vary during runtime, and it can be fixed in the enemy script.
 	Unit tests?
 Asserts instead.
+# - __2024/07/07:__
+	The max health issue: is there a maximum amount of health?
+I think yes, because if would be harder to make a health bar otherwise.
+But Maybe I shouldn't make a health bar, I don't know.
+If so, where is the check?
+	In the setter?
+In the value assignment?
+Let's try in the setter; that way, it is done each time, no questions asked.
+Seems to be working.
+	Also, what to do with this healh setting issue?
+Like, how to make it so that there is no weird error, nor a weird heal pop up at the beginning of the program?
+I'll try and give arguments to the setter.
+Or, I could assign the value @onready.
+Let's try that.
+Seems to be working.
+	Should everything be centralized ?
+For instance, should the max_health be a variable of the character, or of the health_component?
+I just put it in character superclass, seems fine.